-Participants are able to apply to any number of workshops.
+Participants can apply to any number of workshops.
 If applicants exceed the available slots, those who have participated fewer times will have higher priority.
-Flyers with instructions for sign up will be sent by infotmd email in first and second term.
+Flyers with instructions for sign up will be sent by info-tmd email in first and second term.